 For safety purposes, only competent personnel should perform the electrical installation.
 All equipment should be installed to current Electrical Regulations and Standards.

-In order to obtain the maximum light output from the searchlight, it is essential that the full operating voltage of the LED fitted be applied to the LED contacts.
+To obtain the maximum light output from the searchlight, it is essential that the full operating voltage of the lamp fitted be applied to the lampholder contacts.

 Method of Electrical Connection